← BlogEU Careers

 There is no automatic flow.
 A candidate can be on the reserve list for 18 months and never be contacted, while another is contacted within three weeks.
 The outcome depends on the volume and type of vacancies arising during the list's validity period.

-Here is the structural problem for the AD5 2026 cohort:
+Here is the structural context for the AD5 2026 cohort:

-- Even if Italian candidates perform proportionally well in the tests, they may represent a similarly large share of the final reserve list
+• Italian candidates may therefore represent a large share of the final reserve list

 What This Means in Practice

-Approximately 50% of reserve-listed laureats are eventually recruited across all competitions.
-For Italian candidates in an overcrowded field, the realistic probability of being called within the list's validity period is likely lower than for candidates from underrepresented nationalities.
+For Italian candidates in an overcrowded field, the realistic probability of being called within the list's validity period is shaped by the volume of vacancies arising and by the recruitment-phase guiding rates that favour underrepresented nationalities.

 However, there are actions that increase your chances: